 Grilled Smoked Mozzarella Salad With Summer Vegetables

 What to do with all the summer veggies that are overflowing right now?
 Make this Grilled Smoked Mozzarella Salad.
-Think smoky eggplant and zucchini, sweet fennel, onion, peppers, and tangy tomatoes all topped with warm, gooey, mozzarella cheese.
+Rich, smoky eggplant and zucchini, sweet fennel, onion, peppers, and tangy tomatoes are all topped with warm, melted, grilled mozzarella cheese.

-Like many of my recipes, it is great for a quick weeknight dinner, but also so tasty and presentable that it would be great for guests (or parties or pot lucks).
-It’s loaded with vitamins and nutrients (thank you veggies) and is low carb and high in fat, making it a great Keto lunch or dinner.
-The best part is that it is completely customizable with whatever vegetables you have, or wish to have (ideally in the Italian family.)
+While this is one of my favorite summertime “salads”, it is great all year round because between the smoked mozzarella and the grilling of the vegetables, it makes even not perfect produce shine.
+But in the summer, when everything is fresh from the garden, it is divine.
+Like many of my recipes, it is perfect for a quick weeknight dinner, but also so tasty and presentable that it is a great choice for guests (or parties or pot lucks).
+The best part is that it is completely customizable with whatever vegetables you have, or wish to have!

-This is another recipe that takes its inspiration from one of my favorite local restaurants Trattoria Delia.
-They used to have a Grilled Scamorza salad on their menu which was essentially, well, just like this.
-It was my go-to choice along with their Seafood Stew which was part of the inspiration for this recipe.
+This is recipe takes its inspiration from one of my favorite local restaurants, Trattoria Delia.
+They used to have a Grilled “Scamorza” salad on their menu which was essentially, well, just like this.
+It was my favorite and I ordered it every time.

 The star of the show is of course the smoked mozzarella.
 When the cheese is the focus, I choose the best quality that I can find.
 For this recipe I used a favorite from Maplebrook Farm here in Vermont.
 A Scamorza Affumicate would be great if you can find it too.